torres11991/dap-curriculum/Section09/Tableauno1.md

 ### TABLEAU BREAKDOWN

 - Each graph should require a NEW worksheet & make sure they are named properly
-- Dashboards are preps for your STORY (aka presentation)
+- Dashboards are "preps" for your STORY (aka presentation)
 - Think of each Dashboard as a “slide” where you put your STORY together.
 Make sure to name them properly
 - Your STORY is your presentation of how you want to show your Dashboards (aka slides)

 ### LET'S PRACTICE

-- Plot SALES against CATEGORY, SEGMENT & ORDER DATE
+1. Plot SALES against CATEGORY, SEGMENT & ORDER DATE
-- Make it a line graph
+2. Make it a line graph
-- Filter down to Home Office for each segment
+3. Filter down to Home Office for each segment
-- Delete top title
+4. Delete the title above the graph
-- Make it a bar graph
+5. Convert the graph a bar graph
-- Rename it “Home Office Sales”
+6. Rename the bar graph “Home Office Sales”

 ---